gaogao1030/Tencent-Youtu/README.md

 `rails g youtu:install` will generated the youtu.rb intialize file in config/initialze/youtu.rb

-Signature's store is File store,but you can Using Redis to store signature(optional)
+Signature's default store is File storage,but you can using Redis to store signature(optional)

     rails g youtu:redis_store